 MySQL AB, maker of the identically named open-source database, is adding transactional support to its database, company officials said.

-In an announcement to be officially made on Monday, MySQL will announce that transactional support will be added to MySQL Pro, the version of the company’s database that is intended for corporate deployment.
+In a recent announcement, MySQL announced that transactional support will be added to MySQL Pro, the version of the company’s database that is intended for corporate deployment.
 Transactional support had been in MySQL Max, an experimental version of the product.

 “This takes the edge out of the argument that MySQL is not suitable for enterprise use,” said MySQL CEO Marten Mickos.

 MySQL now includes the InnoDB transactional storage engine, intended for high performance and high scalability when processing large data volumes under high-concurrency conditions.